 - Food can stick if you don't use the right cooking technique (but using the right technique is easy)

-- Not all the sets have great pieces (unless you want small pieces).
+- Not all the sets have good pieces.

 If you want to invest in a great skillet but don't want a whole set, get the Demeyere Proline skillet (it's part of the Atlantis line, but it's so special, it got its own name).

 The Industry set comes with 2 large skillets (9.5"/11") as well as other good-sized pieces.

 See our Demeyere Buying Guide if you want to learn more.